DNX-BR/terraform-aws-waf/README.md

 This Terraform module deploys an AWS Web Application Firewall version 2 (WAFv2).

 The following resources will be created:
-- Web ACL with defined rule set (count or block)
+- Web ACL with a defined rule set (count or block)
 - Optional Web Association with a list of Application Load Balancers (ALB)
 - Optional Web Association with a list of CloudFront Distributions
 - Optional CloudWatch logging configuration